Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-      in which compulsory modules are basic modules, related to core knowledge/fundamental methods at a high level of the industry and specialty; elective modules have in-depth content suitable for the doctoral student\'s research topic or support training in specialized and interdisciplinary research methods.
+      in which compulsory modules are basic modules, related to core knowledge/fundamental methods at a high level of the industry and specialty; elective modules have in-depth content suitable for the doctoral student's research topic or support training in specialized and interdisciplinary research methods.
 Doctoral
       students choosing elective modules must have the consent of the main supervisor or independent supervisor;
-    - The main supervisor or independent supervisor may request the head of the training unit to decide to replace some modules in the training program with other modules, necessary for the doctoral student\'s thesis, within a maximum period of 06 months from the date of the decision to recognize the doctoral student.
+    - The main supervisor or independent supervisor may request the head of the training unit to decide to replace some modules in the training program with other modules, necessary for the doctoral student's thesis, within a maximum period of 06 months from the date of the decision to recognize the doctoral student.
     c)  Part 3: Doctoral topics, overview essays and scientific research with a maximum total of 10 credits, including: